North Korea says U.S. seeking December nuclear talks, but warns of 'trick' to buy time | The Japan Times

 Nuclear negotiations between the U.S. and the North have effectively been deadlocked since working-level talks early last month ended with Kim saying they had broken off “entirely due to the United States’ failure to abandon its outdated viewpoint and attitude.”

+Kim Yong Chol said he hoped the comments “reflected the intention” of Trump, calling them “part of positive efforts” on the U.S. side to “preserve” negotiations.

+“However, if this ends up with our naive interpretation and the hostile provocation is committed eventually to incite us, we will be compelled to answer with shocking punishment that would be difficult for the U.S. to cope with,” he said.

-In recent weeks, senior North Korean officials have criticized the U.S. over its position in the talks.
-Pyongyang’s former top nuclear negotiator blasted Washington’s “delaying tactics” late last month, warning that a failure to heed leader Kim Jong Un’s deadline for a “bold decision” by the year’s end and continued “belligerent relations” could lead to an “exchange of fire” at “any moment.”
+Late last month, Kim Yong Chol blasted Washington’s “delaying tactics,” warning that a failure to heed Kim Jong Un’s deadline for a “bold decision” by the year’s end and continued “belligerent relations” could lead to an “exchange of fire” at “any moment.”

 North Korea has demanded that the U.S. lift what it calls a “hostile policy” toward Pyongyang.
 Observers say this likely means removing crushing U.N. and unilateral sanctions that have left the North Korean economy in tatters and continue to suffocate any hopes for its economy to grow.

-“I intuitively feel that the U.S. is not ready to give a satisfactory answer to us and its proposal for dialogue with us is a trick to earn time,” Kim Myong Gil said.

-“Explicitly speaking once again, I am not interested in such a meeting,” he said.
+“But given the lack of flexibility on both sides, it would be a tough road toward any agreement that both gives the North Koreans wants and makes tangible steps toward denuclearization,” Oba said.

+The Trump administration has maintained a tough line on sanctions, one of its last remaining forms of leverage in the talks, saying that they will not be eased until it sees signs of concrete progress toward denuclearization.

-U.S. President Donald Trump and Kim Jong Un have met three times, first for an official summit in Singapore last year, again for a meeting in Vietnam this year and once for talks at the Demilitarized Zone that separates the two Koreas in late June.
+Kim and Trump have met three times, first for an official summit in Singapore last year, again for the meeting in Vietnam and once for talks at the Demilitarized Zone that separates the two Koreas in late June.
 Though surrounded by much fanfare, all three meetings have yielded few, if any, tangible results, critics say.

 Supporters of the president, however, contend Trump’s unorthodox approach — he was the first sitting U.S. president to meet with a North Korean leader — has upended Washington’s outdated way of dealing with Pyongyang.